cro-ai-league/dolphins-recognition-challenge/README.md

 <img src="https://github.com/cro-ai-league/dolphins-recognition-challenge/raw/master/docs/images/medal-2.jpeg" alt="medal">

 The leaderboard will be periodically updated to reflect new sumbissions.
-{% include note.html content='The leaderboard is generated using validation set and will most likely be different when evaluated at the end of the contest using test dataset due to overfitting.' %}
+The leaderboard is generated using validation set and will most likely be different when evaluated at the end of the contest using test dataset due to overfitting.

         alias        date                          submitted_iou    calculated_iou
     --  -----------  --------------------------  ---------------  ----------------